 - All work stations have posters regarding office ergonomics and 10 easy office moves to remind staff about posture and movement

 - Health and safety issues are discussed at staff meetings as issues arise

-- Standing office desks have been provided to staff on request
+- Standing office desks have been provided to all staff who have requested them

 - Three staff members have attended first aid training

 The Commissioner’s office has an injury management policy that documents how the office complies with the Workers Compensation and Injury Management Act 1981 and Public Sector Commissioner’s Circular 2012/05.
 This ensures that any work-related injuries are managed and reported in accordance with these requirements.
-The policy was updated in 2016 to reflect the injury management training that two staff members attended.
 CCYP staff have access to this document through the records management system.
 Should any injury occur requiring staff to be away from work, a proactive return-to-work program will be developed in accordance with the Act.